jpace/ijdk/README.md

 # Usage

 IJDK has a very expansive (but growing) library for Java I/O and collections, as an alternative to the JDK code.
-It is mostly inspired by Ruby, and parallels Ruby code as closely as possible.
+It is mostly inspired by Ruby, and parallels Ruby code as closely as possible, moreso than the Apache Commons and Guava libraries.

 * shortcuts for list creation: